What produces the most CO2?

 What produces the most CO2?
 The largest source of greenhouse gas emissions from human activities in the United States is from burning fossil fuels for electricity, heat, and transportation.
 EPA tracks total U.S. emissions by publishing the Inventory of U.S. Greenhouse Gas Emissions and Sinks.
 Which greenhouse gas contributes most to global warming? carbon dioxide […]

-Does viscosity depend on speed?
+Does work depend on displacement?

 Begin typing your search term above and press enter to search.
 Press ESC to cancel.